benedmunds/CodeIgniter-Ion-Auth/README.md

 the code and added new features.

-This version drops any backwards compatibility and makes things even more awesome then you could expect.
+This version drops any backwards compatibility and makes things even more awesome than you could expect.

 ## Support